vtexdocs/dev-portal-content/docs/guides/Checkout/shopping-cart-section-api-quick-start-guides/add-service-to-the-cart.md

 }
 ```

-In the response body, you must check if the `offerings` object presents the following information, as the example below:
+In the response body, you must check if the `offerings` object presents the following information, as in the example below:

 ```json
     "offerings": [